ExotikSquidline/Black-Ops-3-English-to-Japanese-Mod/README.md

 ## Bugs and Issues

-* if u encounter any bugs or issues such as things that arent translated or things where the name is missing fell free to report the bug to us by sending us a DM on Discord or by making an issue on GitHub
+* if u encounter any bugs or issues such as things that arent translated or things where the name is missing feel free to report the bug to us by sending us a DM on Discord or by making an issue on GitHub
 * When u Report a bug pls provide us with a screenshot of the not translated text